joegelay/you-vs-a-billionaire/README.md

 There are two feature flags used in You Vs. A Billionare.

-1. The aformentioned `billionaire-data-override` flag that, when toggled on, served Bezos data instead of Elon Musk.
+1. The aformentioned `billionaire-data-override` flag that, when toggled on, serves Bezos data instead of Elon Musk.
 Code reference [here](https://github.com/joegelay/you-vs-a-billionaire/blob/main/src/App.js#L36).

    - Setup this flag in your own LaunchDarkly account by creating a JSON flag variation (be sure to check the flag's SDKs using Client-side key checkbox) that serves Jeff Bezos data when targeting is on, and Elon Musk data when targeting is off.
    - Bezos JSON (poor Bezos only made $5 billion in 2021):